opentracing-contrib/java-grpc/README.md

 - `withOperationName(String operationName)`: Define how the operation name is constructed for all spans created for this intercepted client.
 Default is the name of the RPC method.
 More details in the `Operation Name` section.
 - `withActiveSpanSource(ActiveSpanSource activeSpanSource)`: Define how to extract the current active span, if any.
 This is needed if you want your client to continue a trace instead of starting a new one.
 More details in the `Active Span Source` section.
+- `withActiveSpanContextSource(ActiveSpanContextSource activeSpanContextSource)`: Define how to extract the current active span context, if any.
+This is needed if you want your client to continue a trace instead of starting a new one.
+More details in the `Active Span Source` section.
 - `withStreaming()`: Logs to the client span whenever a message is sent or a response is received. *Note:* This package supports streaming but has not been rigorously tested.
 If you come across any issues, please let us know.
 - `withVerbosity()`: Logs to the client span additional events, such as call started, message sent, half close (client finished sending messages), response received, and call complete.
 Default only logs if a call is cancelled.
 - `withTracedAttributes(ClientRequestAttribute... attrs)`: Sets tags on the client span in case you want to track information about the RPC call.
 See ClientRequestAttribute.java for a list of traceable request attributes.